 Hector Aguilar-Carreno, PhD

 3] Immune responses and vaccine development.
 Viral-like particles are non-replication-competent units that resemble the respective actual viruses.
 Our data has shown that NiV and HeV viral-like particles are useful to generate highly-neutralizing conformational antibodies to NiV and HeV.
-We investigate whether NiV and HeV viral-like particles and pseudotyped viral particles can be useful vaccine platforms to protect against NiV, HeV, and other emerging paramyxoviruses and enveloped viruses beyond this family.
-We also investigate broadly applicable new technologies to advance vaccine development.
+We investigate whether NiV and HeV viral-like particles and pseudotyped viral particles can be useful vaccine platforms to protect against NiV, HeV, and other emerging paramyxoviruses and other enveloped viruses such as the coronaviruses and influenza viruses.
+We investigate broadly applicable new technologies to advance vaccine development.

 4] Antivirals.
 We take both empirical and targeted approaches.
 Our main interests include the search for antiviral agents with broad antiviral applications, with a special interest in those to be used against enveloped viruses.
-Our membrane fusion studies foster the discovery of broad-spectrum antivirals that target enveloped viruses.
+Our membrane fusion studies foster the discovery of broad-spectrum antivirals that target enveloped viruses or their host cellular factors.
 We characterize the mechanisms of action of several families of broad-spectrum antiviral compounds.

 BS Biochemical Engineering Institito Tecnologico de Tepic